vitalab/vitalab.github.io/deep-learning/_posts/2018-09-27-CategoryLevelAdversaries.md

 ## To Understand

 We can improve the prediction on a new dataset by using a pre-trained network on another dataset by given some image from the new dataset.
-Those images from the new dataset are no need to be labeled.
+Those images from the new dataset do not need to be labelled.